enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

    Extending support for testing a UI editor often requires knowledge of the implementation details of the editor.
 If UI editor and the testing support code are not maintained together, tests may be subject to breakages caused by internal changes of the UI editors.
+Certain attributes described in this document are classified as protected, to be used for extending the testing API.
+Developers should evaluate based on context whether they should be used.

 Terminology
 -----------